Vanh1112/final_project_Capstone/Report.md

 The Distance Dataframe is recreated again but this time all crimes are included.

-The first two images are are of Millennium Park and of The Chicago Theatre.
+The first two images are are of Millennium Park and of Chicago Riverwalk.
 Both of these venues were identified as likely to be susceptible to crime.

 ![image](./capstone_images/final_01.png)

 ![image](./capstone_images/final_02.png)

-The next images are fromGrant Hill and Nature Boardwalk.
-Although both show signs of criminal activity, both have far less than Millennium Park and The Chicago Theatre.
+The next images are from Binny's Beverage Depot and Chicago Lakefront Trail.
+Both don't show signs of criminal activity

 ![image](./capstone_images/final_03.png)